 |Computer Support||Deneane O'Cain|

 The University of South Alabama Baldwin County (USABC) was established as a campus of the University in August, 1984, to offer higher education in one of the fastest growing and most diverse counties in Alabama.
 USABC offers upper-level (junior and senior) undergraduate courses, graduate courses, and non-credit programs.
 The campus is in downtown Fairhope.
-The administration building is located at 10 North Summit Street and the classroom complex is at the corner of Summit Street and St. James Place; and the College of Nursing building at 161 N. Summit Street.
+The classroom complex is at 111 St. James Avenue, the corner of Summit Street and St. James; and the College of Nursing building at 161 N. Summit Street.

-Academic offerings include courses leading to Bachelor's degrees in the Interdisciplinary Studies, Communication-Digital Communication Track, Criminal Justice, Elementary Education, Emergency Medical Services and Nursing Accelerated BSN Track.
+Academic offerings include courses leading to Bachelor's degrees in Interdisciplinary Studies, Communication, Criminal Justice, Elementary Education, Emergency Medical Services and Nursing Accelerated BSN Track.
 Courses in business, education, and liberal arts are offered each semester which can be used as credit in a variety of degree programs.
 Faculty who teach these courses are hired by the University's academic divisions.

 Computer services are provided for students and faculty.
 Classrooms have internet access and audio-visual equipment.
 The administration building contains a computer laboratory and computers are available in the building's lobby for use during business and class hours.
 An additional computer lab is located at the Classroom Complex.

-Printed materials for admission, academic programs, financial aid and student services are available in the administration building.
+Printed materials for admission, academic programs, financial aid and student services are available.
 Academic advising is available, by appointment, on the campus.

 USABC supports the University's mission of public service by working cooperatively with community organizations.
 The Fairhope Film Festival is co-sponsored by USABC and is held in the USABC Performance Center, USABC co-sponsors Leadership Baldwin County which is open to adults in the county.
 Special events are held on the USABC campus throughout the year.